Curious about black soldier flies, and whether they're a benefit or a nuisance in your garden and compost?

 Some people also find black soldier flies to be a bit scary, as they're easily confused for wasps until you learn to recognize them.
 With time, you can easily tell them apart.

-Finally, black soldier fly larvae can be a little off-putting to folks who aren't used to watching larvae devour food scraps.
-Learning to love decomposition is a necessary piece of gardening though.
-It is the end, and also the beginning of everything ∞
+Black soldier fly larvae can be a little off-putting to folks who aren't used to watching larvae devour food scraps.

 What Conditions Do Black Soldier Flies Thrive In?